ananthhaniman/catchcard/README.md

 # Catch Card - Carrier topup card scanner
-Catch card is carrier topup card Scanner app buit in Swift UIkit and also used Google ML Kit. *Developed by [Ananthamoorthy Haniman](https://github.com/ananthhaniman)*
+Catch card is carrier topup card Scanner app built in Swift UIKit and also used Google ML Kit. *Developed by [Ananthamoorthy Haniman](https://github.com/ananthhaniman)*

 This App experiment with
 - MVVM